SegFault

 The Supermicro X10DRi-T server mainboard is a dual-socket LGA 2011 board that supports Intel Xeon E5-2600 v3/v4.
 In 2016, when I built my home server, it supported all the bells and whistles I could need with a relatively affordable price tag.
 Therefore, it became my mainboard of choice and has since reliably powered my home network.
 As an enterprise-oriented product, it supports various features, like PCIe bifurcation, that only recently became standard on consumer products.

-Despite getting regular BIOS upgrades until 2021, which included several bug fixes and new CPU microcodes, it never became support for booting NVMe disks or resizeable BAR.
+Despite getting regular BIOS upgrades until 2021, which included several bug fixes and new CPU microcodes, it never got support for booting NVMe disks or resizeable BAR.
 You can work around the first issue by providing a USB stick that chain loads to the NVMe drive, however, that's not a clean solution.
 The second issue can not be worked around but most devices don't require support for resizeable BAR.

 This is where the modern UEFI standard comes into play, which in addition to specifying a new BIOS interface for the operating system, also defines APIs and an environment for modular BIOS environments.
 We can use this facility to manually add support for arbitrary new features to an existing firmware as long as there is space in the onboard flash chip and we have a UEFI module that is compatible with the hardware.